-If you could save your startup 30+ hours of worth each week, wouldn’t you jump at the opportunity?
+If you could save your startup 30+ hours of work each week, wouldn’t you jump at the opportunity?

 As a founder, your involvement probably feels crucial in all business activities — but it isn’t.
 That’s something we tackled in a previous blog post and we’re here to say it again.
 In fact, there’s a whole host of tasks and actions that not even your staff have to be involved in.